Specialised Education For Children With Autism Spectrum Disorder – Eaton College, Towsville

 Each classroom Pod will provide two General Learning Area (GLA) classrooms, a Library/withdrawal area, dedicated toilet facilities and covered verandas.
 The Pods are linked by covered walkways that connect to the administration building and the covered play and outdoor learning areas.

 Providing covered links between buildings is an integral part of Fulton Trotter’s design philosophy and particularly important in North Queensland where the wet season can be a bit on the warm side and quite wet, as the name suggests.
-The control of both artificial and natural lighting as well as suitable acoustic treatment were critical to the success of the teaching spaces as students with ASD can have difficulties with too many stimuli at once.
+The control of both artificial and natural lighting, as well as suitable acoustic treatment were critical to the success of the teaching spaces as students with ASD can easily become over stimulated.

 The Administration building will provide the backbone of the master plan, with consecutive stages to be built on the east and the west.
-The central location of the administration will allow equal access for both staff and students and a secure “front door” to the College which is crucial for autism-friendly education.
+The central location of the administration will allow equal access for both staff and students and a secure “front door” to the College which is crucial for autism-friendly environment.

 In working with the Landscape Architect firm, Design Instincts, the concept of Zones of Regulation (Kuypers 2011) was incorporated into the covered and outdoor play areas.
 The variety, type and location of play areas will provide students with opportunities to learn and foster self-regulation and emotional control.
 The shaded playground and outdoor learning area will provide a safe but exploratory space for the students to engage in active play and ignite their imagination.
 These spaces will create a zone for self-expression and freedom from the often-intense classroom environment.
-The inclusion of an undercover basketball half court allows students to engage in authentic sporting activities in a familiar environment where they feel safe and secure while benefiting from the inherit qualities that sport gives to a child’s learning journey – these being competition, winning with humility, losing with grace, sharing, communication and team work.
+The inclusion of an undercover basketball half court allows students to engage in authentic sporting activities in a familiar environment where they feel safe and secure while benefiting from the inherit qualities that sport gives to a child’s learning journey – these being competition, winning with humility, losing with grace, sharing, communication and teamwork.

 Renders: Fulton Trotter Architects